 — Ruchika Singhal, President – Medtronic Labs

-This kind of outcome doesn’t come from a generic tech stack.
-It comes from deep alignment with client goals, industry-specific accelerators, and solutions mapped directly to business objectives.
+This kind of outcome only comes from deep alignment with client goals, industry-specific accelerators, and solutions mapped directly to business objectives.

 Start your next healthcare AI initiative with Ideas2IT connect with one of our IT healthcare specialists today.

-AI is no longer just a trend in healthcare; it's becoming a core component of how organizations improve care, manage risk, and drive efficiency.
+AI has become a core component of how organizations improve care, manage risk, and drive efficiency.
 From improving diagnosis accuracy to streamlining workforce capacity and securing supply chains, AI is addressing problems that can’t be solved through scale or staffing alone.

-But technology alone isn’t the differentiator.
-The real impact lies in how well it’s applied, how securely it’s built, and how closely it aligns with clinical and business goals.
+But the real impact lies in how well it’s applied, how securely it’s built, and how closely it aligns with clinical and business goals.
 That’s why selecting the right AI development partner is not just a tactical but a strategic choice.

-AI isn’t the finish line — it’s the foundation.
+AI is the foundation.
 The right partner can help you build responsibly, scale efficiently, and deliver better care from day one.